Family suspects Lake Mead remains are Army veteran who drowned saving wife

-LAS VEGAS (KLAS) — The discovery of floating human remains at Lake Mead has a Las Vegas family hopeful they are an Army veteran who drowned two decades ago.
+LAS VEGAS (KLAS) – The discovery of floating human remains at Lake Mead has a Las Vegas family hopeful that they belong to an Army veteran who drowned two decades ago.

-Kenneth Funk was 56 when he drowned at the lake saving his wife, his family told the 8 News Now I-Team’s David Charns.
+Kenneth Funk was 56 when he drowned at the lake saving his wife, his family told the Nexstar’s KLAS.

-“The fact that these remains are coming up, if it is him, I want to do the right thing and take care of him,” Jessica Condon said Wednesday.
-Funk loved the outdoors and boating on the lake, she said.
+“The fact that these remains are coming up, if it is him, I want to do the right thing and take care of him,” Jessica Condon, Funk’s daughter, said.
+Funk loved the outdoors and boating on the lake, according to Condon.

 Minutes before, Annette had removed her life jacket to change her shirt, Condon said.